dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 > ```

-A *warrant attribute context* is a context function that is annotated with one or more of the warrant attributes defined above.
+A *warrant attribute context* is a context function that is annotated with or could be annotated with one or more of the warrant attributes.

 ## Rationale